The Andy North Fund

 Five operations later the cancer had been cut out, and the doctor had removed most of his left nostril and left a hole on his face the size of a quarter.
 He considers himself one of the lucky ones.

-Now a successful golf commentator for ABC & ESPN, Andy continues to give of his time and talent to the world of golf and philanthropy around the globe.
+Through golfing and commentating for ESPN, Andy continues to give of his time and talent to the world of golf and philanthropy around the globe.